AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 Maarten Trekels - Meise Botanic Garden

 ## Introduction
-When an organism is formally described for the first time, it will receive a scientific Latin name.
-However, scientific knowledge is evolving continuously.
-Organisms with different names turn out to be the same and are merged into one species.
-Others turn out to be more diverse than first thought and are split into different species.
-When all of these pieces of the puzzle are put together, we speak about a taxon.

-It is important to notice that this is a dynamic puzzle.
-Every day science finds new insights in the way nature works.
-How we understand a taxon today can be different from what it was yesterday and how it will be tomorrow.

-Crucial in the concept of a taxon are the different specimens that served as type material in the description of a scientific name.
-In order to have a full overview on the taxon, it is important to consider all these specimens in relation to the treatment in which they are described.

-When specimens are added to the Global Biodiversity Information Facility (GBIF), it is possible to indicate whether a specimen is a type specimen or not.
-Sometimes this information is incomplete (e.g. not specifing what kind of type it is), missing or even wrong.
-Therefore, we have implemented a number of checks on the rules of nomenclature in order to indicate possible issues with these specimens.
+One of the first jobs a taxonomist must do when revising a taxon is to find and examine the nomenclatural type material for the taxa they are researching.
+Nomenclatural types, together with the formal protologue, link a name to a taxon and so provide important evidence of the species concept.
+However, type specimens can be hard to find, they may not be labelled as types, they can be scattered across numerous collections and are variously mislabelled.
+Tools to streamline the searching for types would reduce the workload for taxonomists and help them to concentrate on the biological aspects of the species concept.
+The international codes for biological nomenclature clearly state the rules for type specimens.
+For example, there should only be one holotype, lectotype or neotype, and all plant type material should be collected at the same gathering.
+Furthermore, even though type specimens are some of the most important specimens in a collection their associated data can be wrong, or nomenclatural decisions in the past may have been made in error.
+These rules are testable, but only if you can find the specimens.
+These scripts help taxonomists find type material on GBIF and link them to the original protologues on Treatment Bank.
+It also uses the International Plant Names Index and Plants of the World online (http://www.plantsoftheworldonline.org/) to discover synonyms.
 In this package of scripts, we focus on botanical specimens and treatments.
 However the principles can be expanded to any kind of organism where the codes of nomenclature require a type specimen.

 ## Methodology
 ### Getting all the building blocks
 In order to reconstruct the information on a scientific name, we use the different available APIs
-* GBIF API: nomeclatural type specimens and other related specimens
+* GBIF API: nomenclatural type specimens and other related specimens
-* PLAZI SPARQL endpoint: to retreive information on the scientific name from the protologue, get the collection identifiers
+* PLAZI SPARQL endpoint: to retrieve information on the scientific name from the protologue, get the collection identifiers
 * Index Herbariorum: from the collection identifiers, look for the collections mentioned in the protologue
 * IPNI/POWO: to look for synonyms.
 Integration of their services is done through the PyKew Python package [3].